in the name of the people

 “One day perhaps we will write, think, and act en masse; entire communes will undertake a work.” —Novalis

-In the Name of the People is an analysis and reflection on the global populist surge, written from the local forms it takes in the places we inhabit: America, Catalonia, France, Italy, Japan, Korea, Lebanon, Mexico, Quebec, and Russia.
-The upheaval and polarizations caused by populist policies around the world indicates above all the urgency to develop a global revolutionary interpretation, and to make the necessary connections in order to understand and act in the world.
+In the Name of the People is an analysis and reflection on the global populist surge, written from the local forms it takes in the places we inhabit: the United States, Catalonia, France, Italy, Japan, Korea, Lebanon, Mexico, Quebec, Russia, and Ukraine.
+The upheaval and polarizations caused by populist policies around the world indicates above all the urgency to develop a series of planetary revolutionary interpretations, and to make the necessary connections in order to understand and act in the world.

-The ghost of the People has returned to the world stage, claiming to be the only force capable of correcting or taking charge of the excesses of this world.
-The relationship between the collapse of certain orders, the multiplication of civil wars, and the incessant appeal to the “people” is clear: as the liberal mode of governance experiences a global legitimation crisis, different forms of right and left populism gain strength within the fractures of an increasingly ruined world.
+The ghost of the People has returned to the world stage, claiming to be the only force capable of correcting or taking charge of the excesses of the time.
+The relationship between the collapse of certain orders, the multiplication of civil wars, and the incessant appeal to the People is clear: as the liberal mode of governance experiences a global legitimation crisis, different forms of right and left populism gain strength within the fractures of ever expanding ruins.